 In 2013, Lori was accepted into the highly selective R&D Esprit Leadership Development Program at GlaxoSmithKline.
 This is a 3-year rotational program intended to provide GSK with a pipeline of high potential scientific leaders.
 Whilst in the Esprit program, Lori successfully drove work within three diverse R&D teams: Strategy and Portfolio, Maternal & Neonatal Health, and Discovery Partnerships with Academia.
 Lori then moved into a role as a Senior Director of Business Development for the Platform & Technology Sciences Division at GSK, where she designed the external strategy for small molecule and discovery platform technology licensing at GSK.

 Lori chaired the Medicinal Chemistry Gordon Research Conference in 2015, served on the Long-Range Planning Committee for the ACS MEDI Division from 2016-2018 and is now part of the ACS Executive Board serving as Industrial Councilor.
-Lori serves on the Scientific Advisory Boards of the Chemistry Department at the University of Pennsylvania, the BioStrategy Partners Organization and the Coulter Translational Drug Discovery Program at Drexel University.
-She has authored more than a dozen publications and is a named inventor on 11 patents.
+Lori serves on the Scientific Advisory Boards of the Chemistry Department at the University of Pennsylvania and the Coulter Translational Drug Discovery Program at Drexel University.
+Lori is also a Board Member of Boinca Therapeutics.
+She has authored more than a dozen publications and is a named inventor on 18 patents.